NBISweden/workshop-genome_annotation/labs/practical5_bacteria.md

 cd ~/annotation_course
 ```

-The data we are providing for the course is organized in the following way in the folder annotation\_course:

-course\_material/data/prokka

-course\_material/data/human

-course\_material/data/dmel

-- chromosome_4/

-  - bam/

-  - chromosome/

-  - evidence/

-  - raw_computes/

-  - annotation/

-  - cegma/

-  - RNAseq/

-- full_genome/

-course\_material/data/blastdb/

-course\_material/git/

-course\_material/lib/

-course\_material/script

-course\_material/augustus_path/

-The folder git contains scripts that we will use to analyse or format data.
-the folder lib contains perl library required by perl script.
-The Blastdb folder will be used for the functional annotation exercise tomorrow.

-All the files needed for this practical will be in course_material/data/prokka and course_material/augustus_path

 # Bacterial annotation using Prokka

 Before running Prokka on genomes assemblies, it is a good step to start with checking the gene content of the assembly